 Description of Proposed Amendments.
-The Amendatory Supplemental Resolutions contain amendments to certain provisions of the applicable Resolution, as the same will be amended and restated by the applicable Amended and Restated Resolution, that will become effective on the date on which all Senior Bonds Outstanding under the applicable Resolution at December 16, 2011 (the date of adoption of the Amendatory Supplemental Resolutions) cease to be Outstanding thereunder.
+The Amendatory Supplemental Resolutions contain amendments to certain provisions of the applicable Resolution that will become effective on the date on which all Senior Bonds Outstanding under the applicable Resolution at December 16, 2011 (the date of adoption of the Amendatory Supplemental Resolutions) cease to be Outstanding thereunder.
 The latest maturity date of any such Project One Senior Bonds is January 1, 2026, and the latest maturity date of any such General Resolution Projects Senior Bonds is January 1, 2025.
 Set forth below is a description of the proposed amendments to the Resolutions contained in the Amendatory Supplemental Resolutions.
-Except as described below, upon their effectiveness, such amendments will apply to all Senior Bonds then Outstanding under the applicable Resolution and will be binding upon the Holders thereof.
+Upon their effectiveness, such amendments will apply to all Senior Bonds then Outstanding under the applicable Resolution and will be binding upon the Holders thereof.
 Although the description below refers to the proposed amendments to only one Resolution, it is equally applicable to the proposed amendments to both Resolutions, which are substantially the same.

-Amendments Relating to Redemptions

-Allow MEAG Power to reserve the right to revoke any notice of redemption given at its election or direction and provide that the obligation of MEAG Power to redeem Senior Bonds called for redemption will be conditioned on sufficient moneys being available to pay the redemption price

-Amendments Relating to Certain Future Amendments

-- Allow the Trustee to consent to any amendment it determines will not have a material adverse effect on the interests of bondholders - In the case of any amendment that currently would require the consent of the Holders of two-thirds in principal amount of all Senior Bonds Outstanding, reduce such requirement to a majority in principal amount of the Senior Bonds affected by such amendment - Permit MEAG Power to provide, in connection with the initial issuance of a Series of Senior Bonds, that the Holders of such Senior Bonds are deemed to have consented to a particular amendment, so that such Holders will not have the right to revoke such consent
+Amendments Relating to Redemptions • Allow MEAG Power to reserve the right to revoke any notice of redemption given at its election or direction and provide that the obligation of MEAG Power to redeem Senior Bonds called for redemption will be conditioned on sufficient moneys being available to pay the redemption price Amendments Relating to Certain Future Amendments • Allow the Trustee to consent to any amendment it determines will not have a material adverse effect on the interests of bondholders • In the case of any amendment that currently would require the consent of the Holders of two-thirds in principal amount of all Senior Bonds Outstanding, reduce such requirement to a majority in principal amount of the Senior Bonds affected by such amendment • Permit MEAG Power to provide, in connection with the initial issuance of a Series of Senior Bonds, that the Holders of such Senior Bonds are deemed to have consented to a particular amendment, so that such Holders will not have the right to revoke such consent

 Effectiveness of Amendments Contained in the Amendatory Supplemental Resolutions.
 The various amendments to the Project One Resolution and the General Resolution Projects Resolution contained in the Amendatory Supplemental Resolutions, respectively, will become effective upon the satisfaction of the conditions to the effectiveness thereof contained in the Project One Resolution and the General Resolution Projects Resolution, respectively.
 Such conditions include: (1) all Project One Senior Bonds or General Resolution Projects Senior Bonds, as applicable, Outstanding under the applicable Resolution at December 16, 2011 (the date of adoption of the Amendatory Supplemental Resolutions) shall cease to be Outstanding thereunder and (2) there shall have been filed with the Trustee an opinion of counsel to the effect that the applicable Amendatory Supplemental Resolution has been duly and lawfully adopted by MEAG Power in accordance with the provisions of the Project One Resolution or the General Resolution Projects Resolution, as applicable, is authorized or permitted by such resolution, and is valid and binding upon MEAG Power and enforceable in accordance with its terms (which opinion was filed with the Trustee on December 21, 2011).
 At such time as such amendments become effective, they will apply to all Outstanding Project One Senior Bonds and all Outstanding General Resolution Projects Senior Bonds, as applicable.
-The latest maturity date of any Project One Senior Bonds Outstanding at the date of adoption of the Project One Amendatory Supplemental Resolution was January 1, 2026, and the latest maturity date of any General Resolution Projects Senior Bonds Outstanding at the date of adoption of the General Resolution Projects Amendatory Supplemental Resolution was January 1, 2025.
+The latest maturity date of any Project One Senior Bonds Outstanding at the date of adoption of the Project One Amendatory Supplemental Resolution was January 1, 2026, and the latest maturity date of any General Resolution Projects Amendatory Supplemental Resolution was January 1, 2025.